SSL Certificates FAQ

 Regardless of how secure you make your hosting environment, any sensitive information traveling over the web can be intercepted – unless you have a digital certificate.

-easyDNS SSL certificates allows you to conduct online business safer and faster.
-A SSL certificate is represented by the “lock” appearing in the corner of your browser.
-It contains your name, a serial number, expiration dates, a key for encrypting and decrypting information and the digital signature of the issuing authority that customers can use to verify that the certificate is real.
+easyDNS SSL certificates allow you to conduct online business safer and faster.
+An SSL certificate is represented by the “lock” appearing in the corner of your browser.
+It contains your name, a serial number, expiration dates, a key for encrypting and decrypting information, and the digital signature of the issuing authority that customers can use to verify that the certificate is real.

-We offer GeoTrust, RapidSSL, Symantec, Sectigo [Comodo] and Thawte certificates.
-GeoTrust is the second largest Certification Authority worldwide.
+We offer GeoTrust, RapidSSL, Digicert, Sectigo [Comodo], and Thawte certificates.
+GeoTrust is the second-largest Certification Authority worldwide.
 GeoTrust certificates also come with the GeoTrust site seal and are compatible with 99% of all web browsers.
 This seal is instant and recognisable proof to your customers that your site is safe.
-It immediately establishes and confirms encrypted, confidential and secure communications, and will help you develop a strong and trusting relationship with your customers.
+It immediately establishes and confirms encrypted, confidential, and secure communications, and will help you develop a strong and trusting relationship with your customers.

 For help generating a CSR on your server, please visit this GeoTrust page.